- This post contains affiliate links. Read more here.

-Our experience: My dogs gobbled down Ollie, and especially loved the treats.
+Our experience: My dogs gobbled down the fresh dog food offering from Ollie and especially loved the treats.
 The food is served in plastic trays, and Ollie sends along orange lids (so that you can reseal them) and orange scoops to help you portion the food.
 Ultimately, I found myself re-checking the booklet they sent multiple times to make sure I was doing it right… while my dogs danced eagerly around my feet.

 What sets it apart:

-- Ollie takes the switch from traditional to fresh food seriously and sends along a booklet on transitioning — and probiotic treats — to keep your dog’s tummy happy while they try new food
+- Ollie takes the switch from traditional to fresh dog food seriously.
+They send a booklet on transitioning — and probiotic treats — to keep your dog’s tummy happy while they try new food.

 - Food for the day is served in plastic trays.

 - Ollie sends reusable scoops and lids to make serving and saving food simpler.

 - Ollie has other healthy treats available, like dehydrated turkey, beef, and chicken, which my dogs loved.

 Available recipes: Heed the Cattle Call (Beef), Get Your Gobble On (Turkey), Dare to Cross the Road (Chicken), Tasty Lamb Fare

 Price: $69 for two bags (a total 6 patties at 1-pound each)